thdmrt/thdmrt/README.md

 - 👀 I’m interested in Web3
 - 🌱 I’m currently learning Html/CSS and JS
 - 💞️ I’m looking to collaborate on blockchain app
-- 📫 How to reach me https://twitter.com/thdmrt on twitter
+- 📫 You can reach me at https://twitter.com/thdmrt on twitter

 <!---
 thdmrt/thdmrt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.